tikhiy/v6.js/README.md

     colorMode: 'hsla'
   },

-  // Mode will me selected automatically, it's dependence on the client platform.
+  // The mode will be selected automatically, it's dependence on the client platform
-  // For mobiles "webgl" mode will be used, instead of '2d'.
+  // For mobiles the "webgl" mode will be used, instead of '2d'
   // NOTE To fully use the auto mode you need to include the platform.js library
   mode: 'auto',